How Moa Gürbüzer's, Oddbird, Makes Dealcoholized Wine Feel Luxurious and Intentional

 The bubbles are bright, the vibes are electric, and the celebration feels real.
 Only this time there’s no hangover looming.
-That’s the spirit behind Oddbird, the plant-powered wine brand shaking up tradition with alcohol‑free bottles that are just as thoughtful, beautiful, and intentional as any classic cuvée on the shelf.
+That’s the spirit behind Oddbird, the dealcoholized wine brand shaking up tradition with bottles that are just as thoughtful, beautiful, and intentional as any classic cuvée on the shelf.

 Oddbird didn’t start in a boardroom or a vineyard.
 It began in the heart and hands of Moa Gürbüzer, a therapist and social worker who spent more than 20 years witnessing firsthand how alcohol shows up in our lives.
-She saw birthdays, office mixers, family dinners, and nights out where a glass of wine wasn’t simply a choice- it was an unspoken rule.
-When she watched alcohol cause pain, shape expectations, and create invisible barriers around belonging and joy, she knew something had to change.
-So at 55 years old, with zero business experience and no wine industry contacts, she built Oddbird from the ground up.
-Her mission wasn’t to restrict but to expand what celebration can feel like.
+She saw birthdays, office mixers, family dinners, and spontaneous nights out where a glass of wine was not simply a choice.
+It was often the invisible default.

 At a time when drinking culture is shifting everywhere, Moa’s timing couldn’t be better.
 The global alcohol‑free wine market is booming, poised to reach nearly $2.22 billion by next year and expand even further in the years ahead as more people seek taste without the booze.
 Nearly half of adults now choose alcohol‑free options at social occasions, and health‑minded drinkers make up a rapidly growing share of that group.
 (Global Growth Insights)